dthisner/dthisner/README.md

 🖥️ Currently working with Golang, JavaScript and some Python

-🎩 Learning Smart Contracts and [Solidity](https://soliditylang.org/) for Blockchain.
+🎩 Learning Smart Contracts and [Solidity](https://soliditylang.org/) for Blockchain with this [Udemy tutorial](https://www.udemy.com/course/the-complete-nft-web-developer-course-zero-to-professional)

 🔭 I curently work at [Plotly](plotly.com) as a Engineering Manager